-Our scientific founder, Professor David E. Olson at UC Davis, discovered that psychedelics and related compounds were exceptionally good at promoting structural and functional neuroplasticity in cortical neurons.
+Our scientific founder, Professor David E. Olson at UC Davis, discovered that psychedelics and related compounds were exceptionally good at promoting structural and functional neuroplasticity.
 Dubbed psychoplastogens, these molecules are quickly becoming the gold standard in circuit-based approaches for improving mental health.
 However, 1st generation psychoplastogens including ketamine (e.g., Spravato) and serotonergic psychedelics (e.g., psilocybin, LSD) have several limitations: abuse liability, cardiovascular effects, and hallucinogenic properties that necessitate in-clinic administration and patient monitoring, which drastically increases the complexity and cost of administering these therapeutics.
 Several companies are developing novel formulations of these compounds as 2nd generation psychoplastogens, altering aspects such as PK but preserving hallucinogenicity and basic pharmacology.

 cutting-edge and scalable

 Delix is developing 3rd generation psychoplastogens - the future of CNS therapeutics